Arpitha123415/netflix-project-file/README.md

-# netflix-project-file
-project for internship
+# Project for internship
+# This file contains code for home page of Netflix
+# html,css